jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

 ----

-* The error message showed that the :ref:`method<what is a function?>` expects at least 1 argument, I add a second argument
+* The error message showed that the :ref:`method<what is a method?>` expects at least 1 argument, I add a second argument

   .. code-block:: python
     :lineno-start: 178